 Opening hours: 10am - 4pm (daily)

-Located on the shore of Lake Erie, Rock and Roll Hall of Fame is considered a monument and an archive of well-known engineers, music bands, producers, and performing artists from all around the globe.
+Located on the shore of Lake Erie, Rock and Roll Hall of Fame is one of the things Cleveland is known for.
+It’s considered a monument and an archive of well-known engineers, music bands, producers, and performing artists from all around the globe.
 Visitors from all around the world flock in this region to learn about the history of Rock and Roll and also to listen to the best songs or albums produced by their favourite artist.
 The museum was entrenched in the early 1980s and has since been a source of pride to the Rock and Roll community and also a beautiful place to spend time with family or friends.
+If you’re a big-time music fan, this is one of the best things to do in Cleveland.

 Rock and Roll Hall of Fame Admission, in Cleveland